 In terms of launching and navigating services, the NeoTV MAX’s speed and responsiveness aren’t as good as other streaming media players I’ve used.
 When I compared the MAX directly with the Apple TV, Netflix was slow to launch and load titles, and I encountered more playback issues with the same titles.
 The box even froze up on me a few times.
 The remote control has a fairly limited IR window; you need to point it directly at the box.
 I found the iOS control app, which communicates over the network, to be faster and more flexible.

-.
-Read more about the high points and low points of the Netgear NeoTV MAX on Page 2 . . .
+Read more about the High Points, Low Points, Comparison and Competition and Conclusion of the Netgear NeoTV MAX on Page 2 . . .